-The Library was previously housed in the current Township building and briefly in the Community House.
+The Library was previously housed in the current Township building at 54 Snow Street, and prior to that, existed in several different locations including the Community Building.

 As local neighborhoods continue to grow, the destination has proved a success as the local elementary school is in close proximity and families are easily able to walk and bike to the Library.
 The continued growth of Sugar Grove provides an influx of new residents eager to bring their families to the Library.